Introduction to wound healing and scars.

 Other complications are the formation of scar tissue or fibrosis (thickening of scar tissue), adhesions (abnormal adhering of different surfaces together), skin sensory disruption or damage, skin thinning, discolouration, and reduced mobility.
 These may be helped with manual therapy and other products discussed below.

-Some risk factors associated with impeded wound healing are scar location (some scars are under constant tension due to their location), age (our skin is less elastic in older age, and is thinner, esp. the fatty layer and blood supply are not as efficient), skin colour/origin (darker skin is more predisposed to fibrosis formation than lighter skin), diseases associated with impaired blood supply, diabetes, obesity and smoking.
+Some risk factors associated with impeded wound healing are scar location (some scars are under constant tension due to their location), age (our skin is less elastic in older age, and is thinner, esp. the fatty layer and blood supply are not as efficient), skin colour/origin (darker skin is more predisposed to fibrosis formation than lighter skin), diseases associated with impaired blood supply, connective tissue disorders such as hypermobility Ehlers-Danlos Syndrome or hEDS, diabetes, obesity and smoking.

 The wound may also separate or open because of sutures breaking, cutting though tissues, knots slipping or inadequate splinting, obesity, chronic obstructive pulmonary disease leading to excessing coughing (which increases intra-thoracic or intra-abdominal pressure), or simply an excessive and inadequate mechanical load on the wounded area (see Norman et al., 2020).